 It is packed with volcanoes

 Volcanoes are what drew my attention to La Garrotxa to begin with.
-La Garrotxa Volcanic Zone Natural Park is known as one of the best examples of volcanic landscape in Europe, with more than 20 lava flows and a whopping 40 inactive volcanoes.
-The park is so big that within it there are 26 different natural reserves, and an infinity of hiking and biking trails, some going to the craters of inactive volcanoes, others through the thick forest.
+La Garrotxa Volcanic Zone Natural Park is an incredible example of volcanic landscape.
+The region is packed with lava flows there are 40 inactive volcanoes.
+The park has a multitude of hiking and biking trails, some going to the craters of inactive volcanoes, others through the thick forest.

 TIP: If you want to get a stunning view of the volcanic landscape, go on a hot air balloon ride.
 It’s costly, but mark it down and one of the most highly recommended experiences in La Garrotxa.

-Among the most accessible volcanoes in Alta Garrotxa there are Montsacopa, which is literally in the center of Olot (it’s a short but steep hike that takes between 15 and 30 minutes and there is the beautiful Sant Francesc church as well as a 19th century watch tower at the top: the views from there are incredible); and Montolivet, also in Olot, and which is an easy hike that goes around the crater (which is now covered in vegetation!) and eventually along the banks of the river Fluvià.
+The most accessible volcanoes in La Garrotxa are those in Olot.
+You can easily walk to the top of Montsacopa from the center of Olot.
+This is a short hike that takes between 15 and 30 minutes, depending on the trail you pick (there is one that starts behind the center of the city, and another that starts next to the cemetery).
+At the top of the volcano there is the beautiful Sant Francesc church as well as a 19th century watch tower at the top: the views from there are incredible.
+Montolivet, also in Olot, is an easy hike that goes around the crater (which is now covered in vegetation!) and eventually along the banks of the river Fluvià.

 TIP: Montsacopa and Montolivet are easy hikes and you can do both in one day.
 Plan to have lunch break in Olot to enjoy La Garrotxa volcanic cuisine at La Quinta Justa in between the two hikes.